ayesha-chaudhary/initial/README.md

 # initial
-let's start the journey ,
+Let's start the journey ,
 This is my first Repository.